Meyer Lemon Bar Recipe

 Pin Recipe Print Recipe Rate this Recipe

-Not your average lemon square– these ultra thick and creamy Meyer lemon bars sit atop a buttery shortbread crust and will be the last lemon bar recipe you'll ever need!
+These ultra thick and creamy Meyer lemon bars sit atop a buttery shortbread crust and will be the last lemon square recipe you'll ever need!

 Prep Time30 minutes